-- 8. PLACE gel (on the tray) into electrophoresis chamber.
+- PLACE gel (on the tray\) into electrophoresis chamber.
 COVER the gel with 1X electrophoresis buffer (See Table B for recommended volumes).
-The gel should be completely submerged. - LOAD the entire sample (25 μl) into the well in the order indicated by Table 1, below.
-9. - 10.
+The gel should be completely submerged. - 10.
+LOAD the entire sample (25 $\mu$ L) into the well in the order indicated by Table 1. - 11.
 PLACE safety cover.
 CHECK that the gel is properly oriented.
-Remember, the DNA samples will migrate toward the positive (red) electrode. - 11.
-CONNECT leads to the power source and PERFORM electrophoresis (See Table C for time and voltage guidelines). - 12.
-After electrophoresis is complete, REMOVE the gel and casting tray from the electrophoresis chamber and proceed to STAINING the agarose gel.
+Remember, the DNA samples will migrate toward the positive (red) electrode. - 12.
+CONNECT leads to the power source and PERFORM electrophoresis (See Table C for time and voltage guidelines). - 13.
+After electrophoresis is complete, REMOVE the gel and casting tray from the electrophoresis chamber.